Secularism: Frameworks

 Separationist secularism enforces the separation of church and state.
 Under this system, the state does not support any religious group and does not enforce religious laws.
 Challenges facing separationist secularism include how the government should regulate secular activities of religious groups and how to govern separately from religion when citizens, including government employees, are religious.
 The federal judiciary of the United States interpreted the United States Constitution as supporting this system during the 20th century, based on the ideas of John Locke and Thomas Jefferson.

 Laïcité is a secularist framework developed and used in France.
 Under this system, the state has legal supremacy over religion and enforces the restriction of religion in the public sphere.
-It was established by a 1905 law, and subsequent laws have restricted the use of religious iconography in public of by children.
+It was established by a 1905 law, and subsequent laws have restricted the use of religious iconography in public or by children.
 Kemalist secularism, or laiklik, is an adaptation of laïcité that Mustafa Kemal Atatürk established in Turkey in the 1920s and 1930s.

 Accommodationism is a system of actively supporting religion in general without favouring a specific religious sect.
-Under this system, the state applies few restrictions to religion and often provides religious organisations with financial support.
-India uses this system, incorporating Western ideas of secularism in combination with Indian tradition of religious and ethnic pluralism.
+Under this system, the state applies few restrictions to religion and often provides religious organizations with financial support.
+India uses this system, incorporating Western ideas of secularism in combination with the Indian tradition of religious and ethnic pluralism.
 One source of disagreement regarding accommodationism in India is the right of Muslims to live under both the civil code and Sharia simultaneously and the complications that result from this.
 Accommodationism also has a history in the United States, and the U.S. has increasingly moved toward accommodationism in the 21st century.

 State atheism is a total ban on religion.
 Under this system, the state enforces laws that do not allow religious practice or the expression of religious beliefs in society.
 Unlike other secularist frameworks, state atheism does not permit freedom of thought or the separation of government from personal belief.
 Because of this distinction, state atheism may or may not be considered a form of secularism.
 It is typically associated with Marxism and Communist states, in which it is described as "scientific atheism".